 The fraud score is a probability of how likely a customer is to be a fraudster.
-For example, a person with a fraud score of 30 is 30% likely to be a fraudster.
+This means the higher the score, the more likely a person is to be a fraudster.

 You can view a customer’s score on the customer lists page or a customer’s profile.
 This is a feature that is only available to our Enterprise clients.

 There are 3 places where you can see the fraud score:

 The customer list on the client profile page

 In the Overview, on the client profile page